History of Scandinavia: Nordic Bronze Age

 Even though Scandinavians joined the European Bronze Age cultures fairly late through trade, Scandinavian sites present rich and well-preserved objects made of wool, wood and imported Central European bronze and gold.
 During this period Scandinavia gave rise to the first known advanced civilization in this area following the Nordic Stone Age.
 The Scandinavians adopted many central European and Mediterranean symbols at the same time that they created new styles and objects.
 Mycenaean Greece, the Villanovan Culture, Phoenicia and Ancient Egypt have all been identified as possible sources of influence in Scandinavian artwork from this period.
 The foreign influence is believed to originate with amber trade, and amber found in Mycenaean graves from this period originates from the Baltic Sea.
 Several petroglyphs depict ships, and the large stone formations known as stone ships indicate that shipping played an important role in the culture.
 Several petroglyphs depict ships which could possibly be Mediterranean.

 From this period there are many mounds and fields of petroglyphs, but their signification is long since lost.
 There are also numerous artifacts of bronze and gold.
 The rather crude appearance of the petroglyphs compared to the bronze works have given rise to the theory that they were produced by different cultures or different social groups.
-No written language existed in the Nordic countries during the Bronze Age.
+No written language existed in Scandinavia during the Bronze Age.

-The Nordic Bronze Age was characterized by a warm climate (which is compared to that of the Mediterranean), which permitted a relatively dense population, but it ended with a climate change consisting of deteriorating, wetter and colder climate (sometimes believed to have given rise to the legend of the Fimbulwinter) and it seems very likely that the climate pushed the Germanic tribes southwards into continental Europe.
+The Nordic Bronze Age was characterized by a warm climate comparable to that of the Mediterranean which permitted a relatively dense population, but it ended with a climate change consisting of deteriorating, wetter and colder climate which is sometimes believed to have given rise to the legend of the Fimbulwinter.
+It seems very likely that the climate pushed the Germanic tribes southwards into continental Europe.
 During this time there was Scandinavian influence in Eastern Europe.
 A thousand years later, the numerous East Germanic tribes that claimed Scandinavian origins (Burgundians, Goths and Heruls), as did the Lombards, rendered Scandinavia (Scandza) the name "womb of nations" in Jordanes' Getica.